Board Fundraising Policy: Key Elements and Practical Tips

-Key Elements of Board Fundraising Policies:
+Key Board Fundraising Policies:

 - Fundraising policies establish expectations for board members to make a personal donation and to participate in solicitation efforts.
 The policy may list examples of how board members can or should be involved, such as providing names of potential donors, writing or signing fundraising letters, thanking donors personally, accompanying the chief executive on donor and foundation visits, or making the ask themselves.